MRD2001/HomeWork1/CaseStudy01.md

 ### Trends of OnLine Banking

 >Online Banking was first adopted in New York in 1981 where the major banks like Citibank, Chase and others provided home banking services by making use of a system called videotext.
 Stanford Federal Credit Union was the first service provider of internet banking in October 1994.
+The Digital Banking and FinTech in general have begun developing on a lrager scale after 2007 financial crisis, which caused a decline in confidence in traditional financial institutions.
+Since then, the sector has grown to be one of the most competitive industries, thanks to (but not limited to) new technologies that allowed many businesses to gain a competitive advantage: Blockchain, AI, biometric indication, RPA, big data, new payment methods, infrastructure-based technologies, and others.
-The trends of digital banking:
+Chime apply these cutting-edge technologies to improve existing financial services or create new ones, the following trends adopted by Chime, alongside by other digital banking providers:

-- Growth of online transactions
+- Growth of online transactions : people more often choose it over offline payments and trips to brick-and-mortar stores.Besides, during remote times, many have tried stock trading
-- Simplified access to the banking products
+- Simplified access to the banking products :
 - paperless documentation
 - AI and ML usage
 - Data-driven approach